ibm-cloud-docs/BlockStorage/managing-block-storage.md

 {: support}
 {: terraform}

-Use the `terraform destroy` command to conveniently destroy a remote object such as a single volume.
+Use the `terraform destroy` command to conveniently remove a remote object such as a single volume.
 The following example shows the syntax of the command.

 ```terraform
 terraform destroy --target ibm_storage_block.volumeID